resplab/epicUS/vignettes/Calibrate_Smoking.md

 matched the overall smoking rates from the 2018 Summary Health
 Statistics: National Health Interview Survey (NHIS), however, it underestimated the proportions of never and former smokers.
-To address this, we modified intercepts in the logistic regression equation that determines the probability of being a never smoker and the probability of being a smoker at time of creation.
+To address this, the intercepts that determines the probability of being a never smoker and the probability of being a smoker at time of creation in the logistic regression equation were modified.

 ``` r
 # Modify smoking rates